mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 Sure, Paul will benefit if one of them hits it big.
 You can read all about it in his next essay.

 But maybe there's another way.
-I, for one, just want to make my mum proud.

-Maybe it's okay to have a small business with a few loyal user base that pays the bills.
+Maybe it's okay to have a small business with a loyal user base that pays the bills.
 Maybe you don't need to grow exponentially.

-Maybe you can move slow and fix things.
+Maybe you can move slow and fix things instead.